 Jenny, who doesn’t express an interest in contributing around the house, embarks on a rocky romantic relationship with Jude’s babysitter, Kevin (Mark Webber), who’s also a pot dealer.
 She also reunites and spends time with long-time friend, Carson (Lena Dunham), albeit embarrassing her during a friend’s party the first night she moves in with her brother and his wife.
 While Jenny also doesn’t express any interest in working, she instigates an evolution in her sister-in-law’s career and marriage by offering to help her write a romance novel.
 After reuniting with her family and old friends, Jenny learns how to reconnect with loved ones, and undergo a natural, humorous exploration of growth, even though the changes in her demeanor aren’t instantly obvious.

-Swanberg generously took the time recently to sit down in New York City to discuss filming ‘Happy Christmas.’
+Swanberg generously took the time recently to sit down in New York City to discuss filming ‘Happy Christmas’ during an exclusive interview.
 Among other things, the writer-director-actor-producer discussed how the inspiration for the independent comedy-drama came from conversations he had with his real-life wife, Kris, about the pressures she felt about balancing being an artist with being a mother; how it’s exciting to develop projects where he knows he’s going to learn things about the pressures of being a woman, which he feels isn’t explored enough in films and on television; and how he hopes to continue working with such actors as Kendrick, Olivia Wilde and Jake Johnson, who all appeared in his 2013 romantic drama, ‘Drinking Buddies,’ as directing a cast he’s already familiar with always them to delve into deeper, personal issues quicker and more easily.

 ShockYa (SY): You directed the new comedy-drama, ‘Happy Christmas,’ and based the presence of having your younger brother move in with you after your wife had your son, Jude.
 Why did you decide to helm a film that was based on your own personal life experiences?